Millions Of Women In India Join Hands To Form A 385-Mile Wall Of Protest

 When Madhavan uploaded the pictures of protest on her Facebook page, she says it initiated a great deal of interest and sparked discussions on gender equality among her students.

-People felt the same way on Twitter too:
+People felt the same way on Twitter:

 The era of women folding hands and submitting to patriarchy is beginning to end from here.
 They will throw their fists on the air and demand for their rights.
 Women's wall is just a beginning, a baby step of the impending cultural revolution. #WomensWall #VanithaMathil pic.twitter.com/cK1QpXQBk2— Pishu Mon (@PishuMon) January 1, 2019

-Even as women of all ages lined up on one side of the highway — many of their menfolk — husbands, friends and relatives— lined up on the other side to show their support.
+Even as women of all ages lined up on one side of the highway, many of their menfolk — husbands, friends and relatives — lined up on the other side to show their support.

 For Vigi Ninan, 46, a lawyer practicing in the family courts of Thiruvalla who was part of the protest, the huge turnout of men, women and children was an indication of how the country is gradually awakening to a woman's right to be treated as an equal.